Maryland Debt Relief

 Average Income and Employment

-According to the U.S. Census Bureau, the median household income of Maryland residents is $91,431, with an unemployment rate of 2.7% as of March 2023.
+The state also had an unemployment rate of 2.0% as of June 2023.
 However, the state employs 2.97M people.
 Maryland's leading industries are construction, elementary and secondary schools, and food services and restaurants.

 Paying your debt on time and minimizing your credit card use go a long way toward improving your credit score.
 Most Maryland residents have maintained a good FICO score, which means they can access loans at low-interest rates.